MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ## Create a Windows Server Virtual Machine

-Let's now create a Windows Server 2012 R2 based VM using the `az vm create` command and add it to the same "MyResourceGroup" resource group that we used for our Linux VM.
+Let's now create a Windows Server 2016 Datacenter based VM using the `az vm create` command and add it to the same "MyResourceGroup" resource group that we used for our Linux VM.
+Like the Linux VM example we'll also attach two storage disks using the `--data-disk-sizes-gb` parameter.

 Azure requires that you avoid using easily guessed usernames/passwords.
 There are specific rules for what characters can be used as well as the minimum length of both username and password.